Chairman of the Board

 Srinivas Akkaraju, M.D., Ph.D., has nearly 20 years of investment and operational experience in the life sciences sector.
 Dr. Akkaraju is a Founder and Managing General Partner at Samsara BioCapital.
 Prior to founding Samsara BioCapital, he served as a General Partner of Sofinnova Ventures from April 2013 to June 2016, Managing Director of New Leaf Venture Partners from January 2009 to April 2013, and Managing Director of Panorama Capital, a private equity firm that he helped found, from September 2006 to December 2008.
 Before co-founding Panorama Capital, he was a Partner at J.P.
 Morgan Partners, and earlier in his career, he was in Business and Corporate Development at Genentech (now a wholly owned member of The Roche Group).
 Dr. Akkaraju currently serves as chairman of the board of Versartis and as a director of Intercept Pharmaceuticals, Seattle Genetics and aTyr Pharma.
 Previously, he served on the boards of Barrier Therapeutics, Eyetech Pharmaceuticals, ZS Pharma, Synageva Biopharma Corp. and Amarin Corp.
 Dr. Akkaraju received an M.D. and a Ph.D. in Immunology from Stanford University and undergraduate degrees in Biochemistry and Computer Science from Rice University.

-Mr. Bonney is currently chief executive officer and chair of the board of Kaleido Biosciences, a privately held, clinical-stage biotechnology company.
+Mr. Bonney is currently executive chairman of Kaleido Biosciences, a privately held, clinical-stage biotechnology company.
+A veteran of the biopharmaceutical industry, he initially served as Kaleido’s CEO until August 2018.
 Previously, Mr. Bonney was chief executive officer and director of Cubist Pharmaceuticals from 2003 until 2014.
 Under his leadership, Cubist grew into a leading antibiotic company and was acquired by Merck in early 2015 for $9.5 billion.
 Prior to Cubist, Mr. Bonney was vice president of sales and marketing at Biogen, where he built the company’s commercial infrastructure for the launch of its first product.
 Before joining Biogen, he spent 11 years at Zeneca Pharmaceuticals in a range of commercial, operating and strategic roles, including National Business Director.

 Mr. Bonney chairs the boards of Alnylam Pharmaceuticals and Magenta Therapeutics and serves on the boards of Celgene Corporation and Sarepta Therapeutics.
 He is chair of the board of trustees of Bates College and a member of the board of the Whitehead Institute for Biomedical Research.
 Mr. Bonney was a regional winner and national finalist in 2013 in the life science segment of Ernst & Young’s Entrepreneur of the Year and was one of six executives nationwide named as Marketwatch’s CEO of the Year in 2011.
 He received his undergraduate degree in Economics from Bates College.